ProjectOpenOrbit/pyawd-lib/README.md

 * No AWD writing, there are official tools for that
 * Decoding of mesh instances, normals and UV coordinates

+## TODOs
+* Unit testing
+* Support for precision levels other than float32
+* Make the project packageable

 ## Purpose for OpenOrbit

 DarkOrbit stores its 3D models as AWD files on their servers and download them when the client starts.